Cuauhtémoc Blanco

 Cuauhtémoc Blanco Bravo (/es/; born 17 January 1973) is a Mexican politician and former professional footballer serving as a member of the Chamber of Deputies.

 He served as the Governor of Morelos from 2018 to 2024 under the coalition Juntos Haremos Historia, and as the mayor of Cuernavaca, Morelos.

 As a footballer, Blanco was known for his attacking ability and played most of his career as a deep-lying forward and his last years as an attacking midfielder.
-Blanco is considered to be one of the greatest Mexican footballers of all time.
+Blanco is considered to be one of the greatest Mexican and North American footballers of all time.

 Early life

 Blanco was born in Mexico City, in the district of Tlatilco, but grew up in Tepito.
 Born to Faustino Blanco and Hortensia Bravo, he was named after the last Aztec emperor Cuauhtémoc, in which the name means "one who has descended like an eagle".

 Football career

 Beginnings

 Blanco started his career with América in 1992, where he won various awards, both team-based and individual, and had various loan stints with Necaxa, Spanish club Real Valladolid, and Veracruz.
 In 2007, he joined the Chicago Fire, with a loan stint with Santos Laguna for the 2008 Apertura championship.
 In 2010, he returned to Mexico to trek throughout various teams, joining Veracruz again, Irapuato, Dorados, and Puebla-based teams Lobos BUAP and Puebla, where he retired with the latter in 2015.
 The following year, he came out of retirement to officially end his career with América.